Fact file - 2017 entry

 This module provides an introduction to the properties of engineering materials including topics such as: chemical bonding and structure, mechanical properties, elasticity, viscoelasticity, creep, fatigue and fracture.
 The module also provides elements of mechanical and structural design using engineering materials.
 You’ll spend three hours in lectures per week studying for this module.

-This module covers the essential principles key ’liquid’ based surface phenomena such as surface tension, capillary rise/depression, micelle formation and design of surfactants/interfacial agents.
-The aim of the module is to give the student an appreciation of the essential aspects of surface chemistry in relation to heterogeneous catalysis and aspects of surface tension as relevant to chemical engineers.
-You’ll spend three hours in lectures per week studying for this module.
+This module covers the essential principles of key ’liquid’ based surface phenomena such as surface tension, capillary rise/depression, micelle formation and design of surfactants/interfacial agents.
+The aim of the module is to give you an appreciation of the essential aspects of surface chemistry in relation to heterogeneous catalysis and aspects of surface tension as relevant to chemical engineers.
+You’ll spend three hours in lectures per week for this module.

 This module introduces students to a range of knowledge and skills applicable to the management of waste.
-Increasingly, waste is viewed as a valuable resource that must be managed and utilised effectively to minimise environmental impact.
-You will also study the development of legislation and how directives from the European Union impact on our daily lives will be covered.
+Increasingly waste is viewed as a valuable resource that must be managed and utilised effectively to minimise environmental impact.
+The beginning of the module will introduce the students to conventional waste management practices.
+The development of legislation and how directives from the European Union impact on our daily lives will be covered.
+Current waste treatment techniques and technologies will be covered including biological methods (composting, anaerobic digestion), thermal methods (energy from waste, gasification, pyrolysis), mechanical biological treatment and landfilling.
+Techniques and approaches for the recovery and recycling of waste products will be a core component.
+Successful waste/resource recovery schemes are increasing due to the application and adaptation of technology from other industries.
+This will be explored and include case studies on topical aspects such as materials recovery and reprocessing of specific waste streams.
 You’ll spend three hours in lectures per week studying for this module.

-This module is designed to give an introduction, in both theory and practice to the principles of analytical measurement.
-Particular emphasis of the module is towards quality control, quality assurance and accreditation and how these underpin the topic.
-You’ll spend nine hours in lectures, a one hour computing and 13 hours in workshops per week.
+This module is designed to give an introduction, in both theory and practice, to the principles of analytical measurement.
+Particular emphasis of the module is on quality control, quality assurance and accreditation and how these underpin the topic.
+Every week you’ll spend nine hours in lectures, thirteen and a half hours in practical workshops and one hour in a computing session.

 Process Engineering Project